payolapayments/payola/README.md

 Payola will attempt to auto-detect the job queuing system you are using.
 It currently supports the following systems:

+* ActiveJob (`:active_job`)
 * Sidekiq (`:sidekiq`)
 * SuckerPunch (`:sucker_punch`)

+Payola will attempt ActiveJob *first* and then move on to try autodetecting other systems.
 If you want to force Payola to use a specific supported system, just set `background_worker` to the appropriate symbol.
 For example:

 ```ruby
 Payola.background_worker = :sidekiq